advename/The-React-Library-guide/README.md

 #### The `exports` field
 The `exports` field provides an alternative to the `main` field, while also being able to specify separate entry points for CJS and ESM files. `main` is overridden by `exports` if it exists.

-The `exports` field either accepts a single entrypoint, acting like the `main` field, or accepts an object of multiple subpaths and/or pre-defined conditions to construct several entry points ^[https://2ality.com/2019/10/hybrid-npm-packages.html#option-3%3A-bare-import-esm%2C-deep-import-commonjs-with-backward-compatibility].
+The `exports` field either accepts a single entry point, acting like the `main` field, or accepts an object of multiple subpaths and/or pre-defined conditions to construct several entry points ^[https://2ality.com/2019/10/hybrid-npm-packages.html#option-3%3A-bare-import-esm%2C-deep-import-commonjs-with-backward-compatibility].
 Conditions provide a way to use different entry points depending on certain conditions, also known as **conditional exports**.

 Some conditions are:
 - `import` indicates which file will be selected when using an ESM `import` statement or `import()` expression
 - `require` indicates which file will be selected when using a CJS `require()` method.
 - `default` is the generic fallback, can be a CJS or ESM file.
-- `types` indicates the typescript definition entrypoint **work in progress** ^[[Support for NodeJS 12.7+ package exports · Issue #33079 · microsoft/TypeScript · GitHub](https://github.com/microsoft/TypeScript/issues/33079)]
+- `types` indicates the typescript definition entry point **work in progress** ^[[Support for NodeJS 12.7+ package exports · Issue #33079 · microsoft/TypeScript · GitHub](https://github.com/microsoft/TypeScript/issues/33079)]

 The order of the conditions in the object matters.
 Therefore, `default` should always come last.
-Additionally, all conditions in the above lists are Node.js conditions, `types` which is a typescript specific condition ignored by Node.js.
+Additionally, all conditions in the above lists are Node.js conditions, `types` which is a typescript-specific condition ignored by Node.js.

-Example of a single entrypoint.
+Example of a single entry point.
 ```json
 {
   "main": "./lib/index.js",